 Single vision lenses

 These are the most commonly prescribed lens type and are used to correct short sightedness and long sightedness.
 They have the same focal power over the whole lens, meaning they will allow you to see either up close or at a distance, but not both.

 Multifocal lenses allow multiple distance correction with no visible lines, making them the most convenient solution for many viewing distances.
 While this lens type can be more costly due to their complexity, the latest sophisticated designs will deliver more seamless and natural vision, less distortion, and provide greater flexibility in frame choice over standard options.
 There are three types of multifocals:

 - Progressive lenses, made with two or three focal powers that gradually change throughout the lens so that you can comfortably see up close, at arms length and at a distance.

-- Extended readers are lenses designed to help you read both up-close and at arms lengths so you don’t have to constantly remove your glasses to see things in the intermediate distance.
+- Extended readers are a lens type designed to help you read both up-close and at arm’s lengths so you don’t have to constantly remove your glasses to see things in the intermediate distance.

 - Bifocal lenses (largely replaced by progressive lenses) also have two focal powers except there is no gradual transition, but rather two separate focal powers splitting the lens into two distinct parts.

 Don’t compromise on your vision

 Our optometrists’ independence gives them the freedom to recommend the highest quality lenses for your eyes.
 Because while frames will leave you looking and feeling fantastic, it’s the lenses that will ultimately ensure you are seeing the world clearly and at it’s best.